-The agencies have varied reasons for wanting to vacate Oakland, said Gene Gibson, a spokeswoman for the General Services Agency, which handles realty needs for an array of federal
+The agencies have varied reasons for wanting to vacate Oakland, said Gene Gibson, a spokeswoman for the General Services Agency, which handles realty needs for an array of federal entities.

 "The reason for the eventual move (by the immigration agency) to San Francisco is ICE's consolidation into a San Francisco federal building," Gibson said.

 The parks agency wrote to Rep. Barbara Lee, D-Oakland, to explain why it's leaving the East Bay's largest city.